Symmetry-enriched topological order and quasifractonic behavior in $\mathbb{Z}_N$ stabilizer codes: Topological order of BB codes

 As we show in Appendix~\ref{app2}, if the BB code is topological, every element in $R^2$ specifies a legitimate excitation pattern, which means it can be created by either a local or an infinitely extended operator.
 Hence, for the $\mathbf{BB}_N(f,g)$ code, all anyon types and their fusion rules are specified by the quotient module

 with $\mathcal{Q}$ and $\overline{\mathcal{Q}}$ defined as:

 since $\im\eps$ captures precisely those excitation patterns that are realizable by local operators, and two elements $\omega,\omega'\in R^2$ represent two excitation patterns that can transform into each other by local operators if and only if they are equivalent in $\mathcal{C}$.
-The quotient modules $\mathcal{Q}$ and $\overline{\mathcal{Q}}$ in Eq.~\eqref{eq:anyon} specify the $X$ and $Z$-type excitations of BB codes.
-Physically, they correspond the electric and magnetic charges of the model are in the emergent gauge theory, respectively.
+The sectors $\mathcal{Q}$ and $\overline{\mathcal{Q}}$ in Eq.~\eqref{eq:anyon} specify the $X$ and $Z$-type excitations of BB codes.
+Physically, they correspond to the electric and magnetic charges of the model in the emergent gauge theory, respectively.